savesmith/VDiff/README.md

 ![vDiff_Example-1644822622867](https://user-images.githubusercontent.com/21265432/153816493-b20566b0-d1f7-4bac-8561-c6148418900e.gif)

-## Download
-This extension is currently in development and not published to vscode marketplace.
-If you'd like to use and early and give any feedback please download the latest version vdiff.vsix version.

 ## How to use
 - Right click on your active editor and select _Version Diff_
 - Right click on a file in the explorer and select _Version Diff_